Watch our 14th Annual Legislative Town Hall here!

 Strategic Financing.
 Always a hot topic, the ways in which and amounts of investments and ongoing financing of Colorado services for people with IDD are a central focus for TRE.
 Over the past 15 years, funding for services to people with IDD in Colorado has lagged costs of doing business by over 25%.
 The result has been inevitable erosion of system capacity that can keep pace with demand.

 TRE believes that rates that support services for people with IDD and their families should keep pace with costs.
 We also believe that Colorado should consider making targeted, surgical investments in system capacity to assure that people with IDD and their families have viable service options in their home communities.
 Finally, we believe that our system’s regulatory framework is duplicative and reflects an out-of-favor paternalism that both drives unnecessary costs and precludes the fullest expression of self-determination by people with IDD.
-To give you a sense of scale, if our system could find a 5% reduction in costs related to duplicative, out of date regulation, it could save the Colorado system as much as $17.5 million or more.
+To provide a sense of scale, if our system could find a 5% reduction in costs related to duplicative, out of date regulation, it could save the Colorado system as much as $17.5 million or more.
 We must continue to push for a multi-faceted, strategic approach to system financing to assure the system is investing in the right things to benefit people with IDD and their families.

 Lobbying.
 To ensure our voice is being heard in Denver, TRE maintains a relationship with a paid, professional lobbyist to advocate for our community.
 Our lobbyist, Ed Bowditch, has a Master’s Degree in Public Policy from Harvard University and an undergraduate degree from Colorado College in History/Political Science.
 His professional experience includes having spent three years on staff at Legislative Council, seven years as senior staff to the Joint Budget Committee (JBC) and one year as Deputy Director of the Governor’s Office of State Planning and Budgeting (OSPB).
 He possesses an unparalleled familiarity with the state budget process and has been working exclusively as a lobbyist since 2007.